BernhardPosselt/presentations/slides/cypress.md

 # The Pitch - Why Choose Cypress

 * Fast, easy and **reliable** testing for anything that runs in a browser
+* Runs inside a browser/Electron using the Chrome DevTools API and Node on the backend instead of using the web driver API
 * Retries on failure until a timeout is reached
 * All in one tool: GUI, recording, debugging
 * Stepping through browser states when debugging
 * Great logging
 * Very popular right now and has commercial support and additional paid features

----

-# How It Compares to the Competition

-**Selenium**:
-* You call a REST API to a browser automation server
-* Low level API that allows you to interact with the DOM
-* Runs on the backend with JS being passed as strings to execute on the frontend
-* Support for every popular browser support
-* Async

-**Cypress**:
-* Runs inside a browser/Electron using the Chrome DevTools API and Node on the backend
-* No explicit waits or scrolling
-* Sync?
-Kinda?
-* Built in Retry-ability

 ---